Software monitoring with CQFlexMon

 It may not sound like a momentous event.
 You may have the view that if it looks like a licence and acts like a licence, then it must be a licence.
 Reasonable assumption.
 That’s when the questions start.
 Is it the right type of licence?
 Are you using it in the right way?
 Are you using it in the wrong way, without even being aware that you are?
 Does it matter?
 Can’t you just ask Autodesk to advise on what you need to do, what you need to swap out, and what other admin tasks do you need to take into account?

 If only that were the case.
 The problem is that Autodesk—and every other software vendor you may have a relationship with—has no visibility of what your licence estate looks like, other than what you have told them.
 They have no insight into how you run your business.
-They can only take your word for it that the licences you obtain equate directly to the user profile of your business—that you don’t breach the agreements you sign up for.
-So, making sure you have the right type of licences, for the right number of users, does matter.
+They can only take your word for it that the licenses you obtain equate directly to the user profile of your business—that you don’t breach the agreements you sign up for.
+So, making sure you have the right type of licenses, for the right number of users, does matter.

 A lot of the licensing interaction between software providers and the organisations who use their products is based on honesty and trust.
-Given that you may not have complete visibility yourself of how your current licences relate to your actual day-to-day or user-by-user engagement, the situation you believe your licensing to be in may not entirely reflect the whole truth.
+Given that you may not have complete visibility yourself of how your current licenses relate to your actual day-to-day or user-by-user engagement, the situation you believe your licensing to be in may not entirely reflect the whole truth.

 It’s best to make sure you have a plan

 CQFlexMon provides tools to monitor software assets.
 These tools enable you to easily track usage, ensure vendor licence compliance, control costs, and ensure that licensing across your software portfolio is in perfect order.
-You’ll gain control and visibility across all your licences—from Autodesk, to Microsoft, to any other vendor product; basically, any executable file.
+You’ll gain control and visibility across all your licenses—from Autodesk, to Adobe and Microsoft, to any other vendor product; basically, any executable file.
 You can find more detail on the benefits of CQFlexMon in my recent blog, ‘Why should I consider software licence monitoring?’

-The current situation
+The past situation

 The situation from February 2023